Husainj/Random_Password_Generator/README.md

 # Random_Password_Generator
-This is a project of Random password generator using HTML, CSS, JS.
+This is a project to generate Random Password as per user defined number of characters.
+This project uses mainly HTML , CSS and JAVASCRIPT.